FK Borac Banja Luka: Recent years (2001–present)

 The First League of the Republika Srpska was the top flight of the Republika Srpska before 2002.
 Borac won the Republika Srpska championship three times (2001, 2006 and 2008).
 Their 2008 title was won dominantly with 14 points ahead of Sloga Doboj.
 Borac has won five Republika Srpska Cups, in 1995 against Rudar Prijedor, 1996 against Jedinstvo Brčko, 2009 against Radnik Bijeljina, 2011 again against the club from Bijeljina and in 2012 against Sloboda Mrkonjić Grad.
 In 2002, the Premier League of Bosnia and Herzegovina was created as three national competitions were merged in one.

 It became the country's most prestigious level of football competition.
 Also, since 2002, the clubs from the entire country are competing in the Bosnia and Herzegovina Football Cup.
 In 2010, Borac won the Bosnia and Herzegovina Cup and finished third in the national championship.
 During the 2010–11 UEFA Europa League season, they played in the second round against FC Lausanne-Sport but were knocked out in front of sold-out Banja Luka City Stadium with 1–2 on aggregate for the Swiss club.
 In 2011, Borac became the football champion of Bosnia and Herzegovina with only 4 defeats and 15 conceded goals during 30 matches.
 The club won also the Republika Srpska Cup.
 In the following 2011–12 UEFA Champions League season, Borac began its qualifying with a match against Maccabi Haifa, which they lost by 5–1.
 In the second leg, Borac showed great performance and won 3–2 by two goals from Krunić and one from Vidaković, however, they were eliminated.
 In 2012, Borac finished the national championship third and qualified for the European football competition season.
 Borac got Čelik Nikšić from Montenegro as their opponent.
 Borac was knocked out by the away goal rule (3–3a).

 On 15 August 2024, Borac achieved its first-ever participation in a European club competition by defeating Faroese KÍ Klaksvík 4–3 on aggregate, thereby qualifying for at least the League phase of the third tier of continental club football in Europe.
-This made them only the second club from Bosnia and Herzegovina to compete in the group or league phase of a European competition.
-They then became the first Bosnian club to progress from this phase of a European competition and host European matches in the second half of their season - after finishing 20th in the table with eight points from six games, they won a subsequent two-legged playoff against NK Olimpija Ljubljana of Slovenia to reach the last 16 of the 2024–25 UEFA Conference League.
+This made them only the second club from Bosnia and Herzegovina and first from Republika Srpska to compete in the group or league phase of a European competition.
+They then became the first club from Bosnia and Herzegovina to progress from this phase of a European competition and host European matches in the second half of their season - after finishing 20th in the table with eight points from six games, they won a subsequent two-legged playoff against NK Olimpija Ljubljana of Slovenia to reach the last 16 of the 2024–25 UEFA Conference League.